 In 2010, we acquired our largest conservation easement, partnering with Maryland Environmental Trust to cohold an easement on 631 acres of the Bacon Ridge Natural Area, the county-owned property managed by Anne Arundel County Recreation and Parks.

 In recent years, Scenic Rivers has been able to leverage Anne Arundel County’s Forestry and Forested Land Protection Grant Program to offer financial incentives to landowners seeking to conserve their property, dramatically accelerating our ability to conserve more land faster.
 The Grant Program has provided an average of $5,000 per acre incentive to encourage easements on forested land or land that can be planted in forest.
-Over the last two years, Scenic Rivers has conserved more than 400 acres, with plans to reforest an additional 10 acres, and helped landowners be awarded $2.3 million to protect their land.
+In recent years, Scenic Rivers has conserved more than 400 acres and reforested an additional 10 acres through this program, and helped landowners be awarded $2.3 million to protect their land.